So you’ve decided to bring some plants into your home. I’m obviously biased but still – a great choice!

 Types of Light

-• Direct Light: Sunlight that shines directly onto the plant.
+- Direct Light: Sunlight that shines directly on the plant.

-• Indirect Light: Sunlight that is diffused, often through curtains or by reflecting off walls.
+- Indirect Light: Sunlight that comes through curtains or by reflecting off walls.

 Assessing Your Space